Skarabeyka/Skarabeyka/README.md

 - 👀 I’m interested in programing, hunting
 - 🌱 I’m currently learning Phyton
 - 💞️ I’m looking to collaborate on study programing language
-- 📫 How to reach me give a new knowledge
+- 📫 How to reach me skorpionkor@gmail.com

 <!---
 Skarabeyka/Skarabeyka is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.